elijahkim/blog/_posts/2015-1-23-cleaner-views-with-simple-delegators.markdown

 end
 {% endhighlight %}

-We would do exactly the same for `LosingMatch` and in the `#index` action, our array of matches would be an array of `LosingMatch` and `WinningMatch`s that we can call the same methods on and have different returns.
-This is essentially Duck Typing.
+We would do exactly the same for `LosingMatch`.

+We would end up with an array of matches in our `#index` action that would be either a `LosingMatch` and `WinningMatch`s.
+The awesome conclusion to this is that we can call the same method to either `WinningMatch` or `LosingMatch` and they would know exactly what to return.
+This is called duck typing.

 So in the end, we can create a partial like this